MaestroError/statamic-magic-import/README.md

 `php artisan vendor:publish --tag=statamic-magic-import`

+You can publish configuration file using this command:

+`php artisan vendor:publish --tag=statamic-magic-import-config`

 ### To Do

 - Featured image doesn't set (slug was "Blogs" in collection and "post" in JSON)